 I believe distributed generation may have a role to play a part in a smarter, more efficient energy system and small scale low-carbon technologies should have a level playing field as the market for smarter services evolves.

-Community energy is a key part of clean growth and can de-carbonise energy in local areas while bringing other economic or social benefits.
+Community energy is a key part of clean growth and can decarbonise energy in local areas while bringing other economic or social benefits.
 However, there are other considerations which must be taken into account.
-For example, the Bill seeks to alter the licensing provisions.
-However, Ministers have expressed their concern that changing the licencing framework would create wider distortions elsewhere in the energy system.
+For example, the Bill sought to alter the licensing provisions and Ministers have expressed their concern that changing the licensing framework would create wider distortions elsewhere in the energy system.
 I understand that, instead, the Government encourages stakeholders to engage with the ongoing work that the Government is undertaking with Ofgem to support flexibility and innovation more generally.
 This can help identify how a local element can play a part in the solution.

-Furthermore, in the existing provisions there is existing flexibility.
+Furthermore, there is flexibility in the existing provisions.
 As you may know, electricity and gas supply licences are usually awarded on a GB-wide basis.
-However, Ofgem has powers to award supply licences for specified areas and specified types of premises, and that can allow licensees, once they have the licence, to specialise and offer more targeted and potentially innovative products and services.
+However, Ofgem has powers to award supply licences for specified areas and specified types of premises, and that can allow licensees, to specialise and offer more targeted and potentially innovative products and services.
 The holder of such a licence could supply customers only in the specified geographical area and specified types of premises, with the full terms and conditions of the licence applying otherwise.
 Therefore, electricity suppliers can apply to Ofgem for a derogation from a particular provision of the supply licence, and if it is granted, provisions of the supply licence will not apply to them.